 Cystatin C measurement has not been widely available in the past.
 However, it is now recommended by NICE for use when the more commonly available tests are not reliable enough, so is likely to become more frequently used in the future.

 Cystatin C test results are usually reported both as the measured concentration in the blood and as a calculated estimate of kidney function (GFR).

 Can cystatin C be measured in my urine?

 Yes.
-Very rarely, and usually in research settings, cystatin C may be measured in urine to assess the function of the proximal tubular cells of the kidneys.
+Very rarely, and usually in research settings, cystatin C may be measured in urine to assess the function of the kidney tubules.
 If these are not able to reabsorb the proteins and other substances that are normally filtered by the glomeruli, cystatin C passes into the urine.
 This is known as tubular proteinuria.
-Cystatin C is not found in detectable levels in the urine of healthy people.
+Cystatin C is not found in the urine of healthy people.

 How is an estimated GFR (eGFR) calculated?